websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 ```tip::
   The network host address format is ``http[s]://[host name]:[port]``.
 If you're using a Liferay Docker container, you can use ``--add-host [host name]:[IP address]`` options with your ``docker run`` command to map a host name to each Elasticsearch server IP address.
 The port is defined in the Elasticsearch container's docker run command as the first value of the ``-p 1234:5678`` option (it's ``1234`` in this case).
 If you're running a local test environment without HTTPS enabled, all the addresses can be ``http://localhost:port``.
 See `Docker's documentation <https://docs.docker.com/engine/reference/run/#managing-etchosts>`_ for more details.
 ```

-### Configuring the Connector for 7.2

-1. Create the following configuration file in your `[Liferay Home]/osgi/configs` folder:

-    ```bash
-    com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config
-    ```

-1. Specify the configuration properties in the `.config` file.
-Here's an example that enables remote operation mode, sets the transport address for each Elasticsearch node, and identifies the connection you're configuring:

-    ```properties
-    # com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config
-    operationMode="REMOTE"
-    transportAddresses="ip.of.elasticsearch.node:9300"
-    # Highly recommended for all non-production usage (e.g., practice, tests, diagnostics):
-    #logExceptionsOnly="false"
-    ```

-1. Place the `.config` file in your `[Liferay Home]/osgi/configs` folder.

 ## Liferay 7.2: Installing Elasticsearch 7 Connector